-(Matthew 26:13) Truly, I say to you, wherever this gospel is proclaimed in the whole world, what she has done will also be told in memory of her."
+(Matthew 26:13) Verily I say unto you, Wheresoever this gospel shall be preached in the whole world, there shall also this, that this woman hath done, be told for a memorial of her.

 Knowing He was about to die as a criminal on a cross, Jesus foretold that the story of her anointing Him would be told around the world whenever the good news about His death and resurrection were proclaimed around the world.
 This amazing forecast came true.
 Only the Son of God could make such a prediction only a few days before He was to die and know that it would be fulfilled-it was and is still being fulfilled.